xionxiao/kantv/README-qnn.md

   - refine PR according to comments from reviewer

 - 04/24/2024
-  - a very beginning <a href="https://github.com/ggerganov/llama.cpp/pull/6869">PR to upstream ggml community</a>
+  - the first formal (a very beginning) PR <a href="https://github.com/ggerganov/llama.cpp/pull/6869"> to upstream llama.cpp community</a>
   - data path works fine as expected by <a href="https://github.com/ggerganov/llama.cpp/pull/7641">a workaround approach which not accepted by the author of ggml backend subsystem</a> with whisper.cpp and llama.cpp using QNN backend and verified on both low-end and high-end Android phones based on Qualcomm mobile SoC
   - Support OPs
     - GGML_OP_ADD